Flinders Island Gourmet Retreat at Cooma House Cooking School

 The Geeveston Visitor Centre, located in the impressive red brick building in the centre of town was the former Town Hall built in 1914.
 Open 7 days a week, knowledgeable and friendly staff provide up to date travel information, itineraries, tour suggestions and a free booking service for Geeveston, the Huon Valley, the Far South and other regions around Tasmania.
 Geeveston is known as the gateway to the southern forests and the Hartz Mountains National Park, the centre is a booking agent for Tasmanian National Parks passes and also provides information on walks within the region.
 The Geeveston Visitor Centre contains a providore with local food, wines and ciders, a gift shop with souvenirs, books, maps and artwork by local artisans.
 Visitors can view a working wood turner located within the centre.
 Museum located on the mezzanine floor contains local history and artifacts, particularly machinery associated with the timber industry.
 Visitors can also learn about the Australia's biggest trees that are located close to the township of Geeveston, purchase products from the beautiful native timbers of Tasmania and view an impressive two-thousand-year-old cross section of a Huon Pine tree.
 Awesome playground and platypus walk is located in adjacent Heritage Park.

-George Town to Low Head Walking and Cycling Trail
+George Town to Low Head Kanamaluka Walking and Cycling Trail

-The George Town to Low Head Walking and Cycling Trail follows the River Tamar.
+The George Town to Low Head Kanamaluka Walking and Cycling Trail follows the Tamar River.
 Suitable for walkers, runners and cyclists, this free and easily accessible trail was opened in 2011 and was designed to be used by people of all abilities.
 It is six kilometres in length and begins at York Cove in George Town.
 Cycling is one of the most enjoyable ways to experience the trail, and bicycle hire is available from the George Town Visitor Information Centre for use on the trail and around the George Town area.
-The trail links together key historical sites and areas of natural beauty and wildlife interest, such as Lagoon Bay, York Cove, Windmill Point and the Low Head Pilot Station.
+The Kanamaluka trail links together key historical sites and areas of natural beauty and wildlife interest, such as Lagoon Bay, York Cove, Windmill Point and the Low Head Pilot Station.
 You will learn lots along the way about Tasmanian wildlife, colonial and convict history and how Tasmania communicates with the rest of the world.
-Did you know that where the River Tamar meets the sea is one of the deepest points of the entire Bass Strait?
+Did you know that where the Tamar River meets Bass Strait, is one of the deepest points of the entire Bass Strait?
 This makes it popular for shipping and also highly rich in biodiversity, providing you with plenty to see whether it be marine vessels or wildlife.

 The gallery is conveniently located within minutes of Launceston airport and only a short drive to the centre of Launceston.
 Situated within a working hot glass studio the gallery represents the most extensive and diverse range of handmade glass in Tasmania.
 You are welcome to visit the gallery, meet the artists and gain an insight into the wonders of glass-making.
 Located in Tasmania's most iconic and interesting buildings of industrial heritage, Glass Manifesto asks that you dress warmly for winter visits.